fandora-network/docs/docs/edge/architecture/modules/consensus.md

 * **IBFT PoA**
 * **IBFT PoS**

-The Polygon Edge wants to maintain a state of modularity and pluggability. <br />
+The fandora Edge wants to maintain a state of modularity and pluggability. <br />
 This is why the core consensus logic has been abstracted away, so new consensus mechanisms can be built on top, without compromising on usability and ease of use.